TuyaInc/TUYA_IPC_SDK/README.md

 # Overview
 TUYA_IPC_SDK is an integrated library&APIs, primarily for developing IP camera products.

-* Stable: 4.5.14   suggested version with basic features only
+* Stable: 4.7.4   suggested version with basic features only
 * Lastest:
-    - 4.7.4: New supported feature: edge AI detection(MD/HD/FD/Pet etc.) realtime preview/two-way audio via both WebRTC and standard tuya media relay server.
 	- 4.8.0: New supported feature: leave audio/video message
 	NOTE: By default, higher version SDK supports all features listed in lower ones.